hongju/powerapps-docs.ko-kr/powerapps-docs/includes/pn-fieldservice-long-lowercase.md

-Field Service용 Microsoft Dynamics 365
+Microsoft Dynamics 365 for Field Service